cal-itp/data-infra/docs/analytics_tools/notebooks.md

 JupyterHub makes it easy to query SQL in the notebooks.

-To query SQL, simply import the library below at the top of your notebook:
+To query SQL, simply import the below at the top of your notebook:

 ```python
 import calitp.magics